“It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

 Typically, we communicate from the what to the why.
 We do this because it is easier to go from the tangible to the intangible.
 We can articulate what it is we do, and sometimes how we do it, but we can rarely identify the why that drives us.

-When this default, outside-in approach to working is applied to Personalised Planning, the result is an end product with limitation.
+When this default, outside-in approach to working is applied to personalised planning, the result is an end product with limitation.
 It becomes a plan that overtly focuses on and identifies the what – the actions, deficits and impacts of the student, and the resulting consequential, ad hoc responses.
 It is therefore not surprising that the what is rarely matched with purpose and understanding, and rarely ends up being successfully responsive and effective.
 This is because a knowing/doing gap is created.
-We establish what we think we want, but we fail to be explicit on how it is going to be achieved or why it is even important.
+We establish what we think we need, but we fail to be explicit on how it is going to be achieved or why it is even important.
 The result is ambiguity and assumption without drive and accountability.

 The moral imperative and acute human perspective that comes from unpacking the why allows us to then shape the how of equity realisation, before finally communicating it as the what.